jrk101/deepfunding-level1-contribution-model/README.md

 ## Results, gathered in one place

-**Coverage:** 71 of 98 target repos have at least one human jury comparison (current round + previous round combined); 57 of those have 4+ observations and were used to train the Ridge feature prior; the remaining 27 repos have zero human or human-anchored comparisons and are priced entirely by the calibrated LLM score and the feature prior.
+**Coverage:** 71 of 98 target repos have at least one human jury comparison (current round + previous round combined); 57 of those have 4+ observations and were used to train the Ridge feature prior; the remaining 27 repos have zero human jury comparisons and therefore rely primarily on the calibrated LLM signal and the feature prior.

 ![Distribution of pairwise observation counts](charts/observation_distribution.png)